FOSSEE/sees/tdd/tdd.rst

   if __name__ == '__main__':
       unittest.main()

+Please note that although we highly recommend to write a docstring for all the classes, functions and modules we have not done so to keep above code compact and we have left it as an exercise for the you to add them.

-Since we don't want to read this file into memory each time we run a separate test method, we will read all the data in the file into Python lists in the setUp method.
+Coming back to tests themselves, since we don't want to read this file into memory each time we run a separate test method, we will read all the data in the file into Python lists in the setUp method.
 The entire data file is kept in a list called test_cases which happens to be an attribute of the TestGCDFunction class.
 In the tearDown method of the class we will delete this attribute to free up the memory and close the opened file.

 Our actual test code sits in the method which begins with the name **test_** as said earlier, the test_gcd method.
 Note that we import